fredrik-bakke/agda-unimath/src/foundation/equality-cartesian-product-types.lagda.md

 ## Idea

-Identifications `Id (pair x y) (pair x' y')` in a cartesian product are equivalently described as pairs of identifications `x ＝ x'` and `y ＝ y'`.
+Identifications `pair x y ＝ pair x' y'` in a cartesian product are equivalently described as pairs of identifications `x ＝ x'` and `y ＝ y'`.
 This provides us with a characterization of the identity type of cartesian product types.

 ## Definition